-Early Childhood Australia (ECA) produces a variety of special titles which are separate publications to our ongoing quarterly series.
+Early Childhood Australia (ECA) produces a variety of signature titles which are separate publications to our ongoing quarterly series.
 These are specific titles that are needed in the sector.

-To support our role as the peak organisation in the early childhood field, we invite you to look at our ECA online shop, which stocks a variety of publications from children’s books, academic journals, ECA produced resources and much more.
+To support our role as the peak organisation in the early childhood education and care sector, we invite you to look at our ECA online shop, which stocks a variety of publications from children’s books, academic journals, ECA produced resources and much more.

 All special titles are available via our ECA online shop for purchase.